 - The Lift-Off!
 Kit comes with all the peripherals needed for the projects.

 - The Kit comes with all the cables needed for the projects.

 - Each Kit needs a CodeX

 - Materials needed but not included:

 - A phillips screwdriver (Mission 8)

-- A ruler that measures millimeters (Mission 8) and centimeters (Mission 10)
+- A ruler that measures millimeters (Mission 8)

-- o A small screwdriver (Mission 9)
+- A small screwdriver (Mission 9)

 - Two large plastic cups (Mission 9)

 - Water and soil (Mission 9)

-- o (optional) 4 AA batteries for the CodeX
+- (optional) 4 AA batteries for the CodeX